-The minipill is an easily reversible method of contraception.
-Your fertility is likely to return to normal immediately after you stop taking the minipill.
+The minipill is a method of birth control that's easy to reverse.
+And your fertility is likely to return quickly.
+You can get pregnant almost right away after you stop taking the minipill.

 Side effects of the minipill might include:

 You'll need a prescription for the minipill from your health care provider.
 Minipills usually come in packs of 28 active pills.
 This means that all the pills contain progestin.
 There are no inactive pills without hormones.

 As long as you aren't pregnant, you can start taking the minipill anytime — ideally on the first day of your menstrual period.